Price

 • Day 4

-Walk North from Totaranui.
+Walk North to Totaranui.

 Spend the night at Anapai Bay or Mutton Cove.